masoodfaisal/ml-workshop/docs/setup-v2.md

  	hive.default.customer1 s3Data
 where cast(kafkaData.customerId as VARCHAR) = s3Data.customerId
 ```
 Run the query as shown.
 You should see a resultset spaning personal and product consumption customer data.
+![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/40-superset-saved-queries-3-run-joinedquery.png)

 Click Save AS - naming the query **Kafka-CSV-Join**
-![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/40-superset-saved-queries-3-run-joinedquery.png)

-Click Save AS - naming the query _Kafka-CSV-Join_

-Our second virtual ‘table’ is backed by our Kafka streaming data.
-In our case this is the customer product consumption data.
-We set this up earlier during the workshop provisioning.
-Now Trino allows us to create a SQL Join across data that resides in S3 Object storage and Kafka!
-SELECT kafkaData.*, s3Data.*
-from customerchurn.default.data kafkaData,
- 	hive.default.customer1 s3Data
-where cast(kafkaData.customerId as VARCHAR) = s3Data.customerId

-Very cool!
+We're now done with setup!